easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {Ad}</i>
 </center><br>

 Several properties of water are needed at varying temperatures to determine the heat transfer occurring between the skin/clothing/lungs and the air.
-Four of these are determined using the best fit of property tables or experimental data, as shown in Figure 8.
+Four of these are determined using the best fit of property tables or experimental data, as shown in @figureref {EnvironmentWaterProperties}.

 <center>
 <a href="./Images/Environment/EnvironmentWaterPropertyGraphs.png"><img src="./Images/Environment/EnvironmentWaterPropertyGraphs.png"></a>
-<i>Figure 8.
-These four properties of water are intermediate values needed for further calculations.
+<i>@figuredef {EnvironmentWaterProperties} These four properties of water are intermediate values needed for further calculations.
 A, B, and C are plotted from data presented in a table @cite chase1985journal , while D is reproduced from data in a plot given by experimental data(d) @cite Cordes2014Heat .
 Note in B that 1 Centipoise is equal to 0.001 N-s/m<sup>2</sup>.</i>
 </center><br>

-The first three properties (Figure 8 A-C) are used later for determining the heat transfer when the patient is submerged in water.
+The first three properties (@figureref {EnvironmentWaterProperties} A-C) are used later for determining the heat transfer when the patient is submerged in water.
 Finding a best fit for these plots yields:

 <center>
 \f[{\mathrm{c}}_{\mathrm{p,w}}=-1e^{-7}{\mathrm{T}}^{\mathrm{3}}_{\mathrm{\infty }}+3e^{-5}{\mathrm{T}}^{\mathrm{2}}_{\mathrm{\infty }}-0.0018{\mathrm{T}}_{\mathrm{\infty }}+4.2093\f]